Frozen Shoulder FAQs – Frequently Asked Questions

 - WHY SHOULDN'T I GO THE SURGICAL ROUTE?

 - IS THE OAT PROCEDURE COVERED BY INSURANCE?

 WHAT IS THE OAT PROCEDURE?

-The OAT Frozen Shoulder Recovery Procedure is a non-surgical operation, pioneered by Dr. Oolo-Austin.
-It effectively and immediately restores mobility and range of motion to a “frozen shoulder.”
+The OAT Procedure is a non-surgical operation, pioneered by Dr. Austin Oolo.
+It effectively and immediately restores mobility and range of motion to a frozen shoulder.
 It is the first such procedure ever in history and is a medical breakthrough.
 Although many have tried, no other doctor in the world has been able to effectively and safely cure frozen shoulder (adhesive capsulitis) in one visit.
-Dr. Oolo-Austin is the first.
+Dr. Austin Oolo is the first.

 IS THE OAT PROCEDURE A SHOULDER JOINT MANIPULATION?

 NO. The OAT procedure is a safe, neurologically controlled, interactive re-mobilization of the shoulder joint capsule which results in very specific, targeted separation of the offending adhesive scar tissue and restored mobility to the shoulder and arm.
 High-velocity thrust or passive range of motion manipulation of a frozen shoulder is absolutely not recommended.
 Doing so can significantly worsen and prolong the condition and/or cause serious damage to the shoulder capsule, tendons, ligaments and holding elements.
 Research proves that standard physical-therapy type of treatments for frozen shoulder will not speed up recovery and will often postpone it.
 Aggressive physiotherapy or chiropractic manipulation treatments for a frozen shoulder are potentially dangerous and worsen the condition.